Pretoria University Law Press (PULP)

 • The thesis must contain the index (table of contents), list of abbreviations and acronyms, annexures (if any), bibliography, and table of cases, statutes, legal instruments, etc.

-• The thesis must be submitted to PULP on/before 30 June 2023.
+• The thesis must be submitted to PULP on or before 31 July 2024.

 POPIA